thibautambrosino/REPR/README.md

 This is the steps I followed when implementing this subject, and I do recommend it to ensure every intermediate result is correct:

-1. Send simple light data to the shader (color, position or direction), and display them
+1. Send simple light data to the shader (color, intensity, position or direction), and display them.
+The file `light.ts` already contains some of the code needed.
 2. Implement the Lambertian diffuse BRDF
 3. Implement the Cook-Torrance GGX specular BRDF